Geo-Python-2023/Exercise-1/README.md

 Note that your code should replace “Dave Whipp” with the contents of your `my_name` variable, and “9” with your value stored in the variable `ice_cream_rating`, and "0.99" with your value stored in the variable `sleeping_index`.

 Upload your changes to GitHub in your **own** Exercise 1 repository that you created using the GitHub Classroom link.

+## Problem 2 - The main course: More practive with Python

+For this problem, you can make changes to the [Jupyter notebook for Problem 2]().